 Her goal is more government oversight of restaurant play areas, and she said she is frustrated by the lack of response when she shows agencies her lab results.

-Kids drip snot and shit?
+Kids drip from both ends?
 What a surprise.
 I had no idea.

-Or maybe they wouldn't, since most parents just say "screw it, this is why kids have immune systems."
+Or maybe they wouldn't, since most parents just say "whatever, this is why kids have immune systems."

 Whatever the reason, there's no excuse for trying to bring the government's hammer down on a business you can simply choose not to patronize.